Turtle24/Aidan_Portfolio/README.md

 - [x] Desktop notification loop
 - [x] Only notify when there's a new song

-## Project 2: Hadoop Youtube Analysis
+## Project 3: Hadoop Stock Market Analysis
 [Project Link](https://github.com/Turtle24/Youtube_Analysis_Hadoop)

 **Project At A Glance:**

-Setup an Azure VM to install Hadoop as Windows doesn't have Native IO support thus creating a fresh environment for testing is a safer option.
-The VM needed Java 8 JRE and JDK installed.
-Hadoop is used with Apache Pig and Apache Hive to analyze and house the data.
-Finally Power BI is used to visualize the end result.
+The first iteration was using Azure and VMs to run clusters.
+However, I'm moving the project over to AWS as my Azure credits depleted before I finished the project and I want to use the AWS big data fubctionality instead of running the clusters on VMs.
+I intend to use AWS RDS with Hive and Amazon S3.

 **Technology Used:**

-1. Azure
+1. AWS
-2. Hadoop
+2. Hive
-3. Apache Pig
+3. Hadoop
-4. Apache Hive
+4. S3 & RDS
 5. Power BI

 **To-Do:**

-- [x] Setup Azure VM
+- [x] Setup AWS RDS
-- [x] Install Hadoop on the VM
-- [x] Configure Hadoop
-- [x] Install Apache Pig
-- [x] Install Apache Hive
-- [x] Load data into Hadoop
-- [ ] Explore & transform data with Apache Pig
+- [ ] Push data into RDS
-- [ ] Aggregate the data
+- [ ] Setup EMR
-- [ ] Load data into tables
+- [ ] ETL with Euclid
-- [ ] Connect Apache Hive to Power BI
+- [ ] Connect Power BI

-## Project 3: Power BI & MicroStrategy Dashboards
+## Project 4: Power BI & MicroStrategy Dashboards

 **Project At A Glance:**